Alethio36/mediastack/README.md

-`doctor` · manual grabs from Prowlarr · user services via `docker-compose.override.yml` · service URLs in `status` · watch-state sync and backup (WatchState) · a dedicated music server (Navidrome) · audiobook/podcast and ebook/comic serving (Audiobookshelf, Kavita).
+`doctor` · manual grabs from Prowlarr · user services via `docker-compose.override.yml` · service URLs in `status` · watch-state sync and backup (WatchState) · a dedicated music server (Navidrome) · audiobook/podcast and ebook/comic serving (Audiobookshelf, Kavita) · a web control panel over the safe verbs (OliveTin front door).

 The stack is feature-complete for its scope; changes from here are maintenance, fixes, and polish.
 Project goals and forward direction live